ghrgriner/progress-tiles/README.md

 and the Python libraries will need to be installed to be run.
 It was tested on Linux.
 Since FIFOs are implemented differently on Windows, it probably needs modification to run on that platform.
+At the very least, `show_progress.py` will block on non-POSIX platforms until the writer connects to the FIFO.

 The program was originally written for use with a custom add-on for the (desktop version of) Anki flashcard software that sends the messages as flashcards are reviewed.
 The code for this add-on is [available for download on Ankiweb](https://ankiweb.net/shared/info/1300160579).

-Additional technical details are in the docstring headers of the programs.

-Currently, the program blocks until a writer connects to the FIFO.

 # Configuration